DavidLichtenberger/reaper-csurf-us2400/readme.md

 ## Disclaimer

 1. This is a working beta.
 Install and use at your own risk.
-It’s more or less the second half-serious thing I did in C++, I’m sure it could be done much better - any takers?
+It’s more or less the second half-serious thing I did in C++, I’m sure it could be done much better – any takers?

 2. Although there is a version for 64 bit Windows now, I have no way to test it, so you’ll have to do that yourself.
-(As of now it works ok apart from some crashes – working on it, and thanks for testing, Nardberr and mim!)
+(As of now it works ok, thanks for testing, Nardberr and mim!)

 [Back to Top](#contents)